 In general, awards in the federal service are not considered an entitlement.
 That statement is the prevailing guiding principle.
 However, in 1997 the Office of Personnel Management (OPM), issued significant rules deregulating performance management systems and related awards as well as eliminating the requirement for higher level review of performance ratings (note- while eliminating the need for such, agencies are still free to implement their own regulations continuing the practice).
 This change made it easier for union’s to negotiate over performance awards as reflected by a review of post 1997 case-law.

-Negotiating over aspects of performance awards comes in many variations and thus, recommendations are fact dependent and no single recommendation or example can apply to every situation.
+Negotiating over aspects of performance awards comes in many variations and thus, recommendations are fact and circumstance dependent and no single recommendation or example can apply to every situation.
 Each situation is unique in other words.
 Some methods or variations in negotiations over performance awards include,

 - All union proposals for awards related to performance must be performance based.
 See, DVA Medical Center, Asheville, N.C.
 (FLRA 2003).